orangese/lanyon/_posts/2020-11-1-aisecurity.md

 1. **Physical kiosks**

 <img style="float:left;margin:0px 15px 0px 35px" src="/public/kiosks.png" width="312" height="311">
 The outmost physical component of AISecurity is a wooden kiosk, designed to house the necessary hardware for sign-in to work.
-On the left, three kiosk frames are displayed during the development process.
+In the embedded image, three kiosk frames are displayed during the development process.

 The frames were custom-cut and ordered for this sign-in system.
 <br><br><br>